arthur154/HttpClientMock/README.md

 # HttpClientMock
-.NET core library that provides a utility to mock HttpClient dependencies in unit test.
+.NET standard library that provides a utility to mock HttpClient dependencies in unit test.
 This utility provides an HttpClient by mocking the underlying HttpMessageHandler dependency.